ga-wdi-lessons/build-tools/readme.md

 <br>

 ```
-Rails Asset Pipeline, which helped to concatenate all JS and CSS files into one, allowing us to speed up application and serving of static files.
+Rails Asset Pipeline, which helped to concatenate all JS and CSS files into one, allowing us to speed up our application and serving of static files.
 ```
 <br>
 <br>